emiliogg/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

+The strategy for imputing missing values will be to assume the same number of steps that the mean of number of steps for the same 5-minute interval calculated considering the valid data.

 ```r
 # First show the number of rows with NAs
 sprintf("Total numer of rows with NAs: %d", sum(is.na(df)))